- measuring cups and spoons

 - pinch of salt

-- orange for garnish
+- Optional: dehydrated orange slices or orange zest or for garnish

 - Pour buttermilk into saucepan and sprinkle gelatin evenly over surface.
 Let it sit for about 5 minutes to soften.
 Surface will become wrinkly and gelatin will look slightly moistened.